U

 3 Amazing Facts About Ural Owls

-• Ural owls have remarkable binocular vision that can see prey from long distances even in low-lighting conditions.
-Because their eyes are completely fixed into place, however, they have the ability to rotate the head up to 270 degrees to see around them.
+• Ural owls have remarkable binocular vision that allows them to see prey from long distances, even in low-light conditions.
+Because their eyes are completely fixed in place, however, they have the ability to rotate their heads up to 270 degrees to see around them.
 Blood pools up in their heads to prevent circulation from being cut off to the brain.

 • One of the most interesting facts is that this species has some of the largest ears in relation to the body size of other owls.
 The uniquely shaped facial discs are used to funnel sounds toward its ears.